George Palmer (composer)

-George Alfred Palmer AM, KC (born 20 June 1947) is an Australian classical music composer and a former Justice of the Supreme Court of New South Wales.
+George Alfred Palmer AM, KC (born 1947) is an Australian classical music composer and a former Justice of the Supreme Court of New South Wales.

-Early life
+Early life and education

 Palmer was born in a British military hospital in Egypt in 1947 while his parents, recently demobilised from the British Army, were awaiting a ship to take them to a new life in Australia.
-Palmer's family arrived in Sydney when he was 3 months old and he has lived there ever since.
+Palmer's family arrived in Sydney when he was three months old and he has lived there ever since.

 He received a Jesuit education at Saint Ignatius' College, Riverview, with particular emphasis on the Classics, languages and history.
 He graduated in Arts and Law from University of Sydney in 1970.

-Musical education

 Palmer studied piano from the age of 10.
-His most influential teachers were Frank Warbrick and Neta Maughan.
-Warbrick was a noted Australian concert pianist and a champion of new Australian music from the 1940s onwards.
-He later taught at the Sydney Conservatorium of Music.
-Maughan has been one of the most important piano teachers in Australia in the last 30 years.
-Many of her pupils, including Simon Tedeschi, Tamara Anna Cislowska and Aaron McMillan, went on to concert careers.
+His most influential teachers were pianists Frank Warbrick and Neta Maughan.